NEXEmulator/Emulator/README.md

 ## Safety and Security

-NEX Emulation has been tested for vulnerabilities and is completely safe.
+NEX Emulation has been tested for vulnerabilities that have not been found yet and is completely safe.
 It can be used on executors, but it is preferred to be used on the official NEX Emulator for safety and efficiency.

 ## Showcase Game